zyd14/pycharm_demo/README.md

 ## Key shortcuts:
 - **⌘k** will bring up a commit dialog box, listing all the files that have been modified.
-You can uncheck the checkbox next to each file that you don't want included in the commit
+You can uncheck the checkbox next to each file that you don't want included in the commit.
+A diff viewer will be present for each file changed, allowing you to see how the file changed for this commit.

-- **fn+⇧+k** will bring up the push menu, and will include all the commits which will be pushed as a result of this action.
+- **fn+⇧+k** will bring up the push menu, and will include a list of all the commits which will be pushed as a result of this action, as well as the ability to view the diffs that will be applied to each changed file.

 - **⌘b** will take you to the closest (scope-wise) definition of a variable you have high-lighted, whether that's in the current function or deep in some third-party library in your virtual environment.
 I find this one